cgeils25/Medical_Abstract_Text_Classification/README.md

-# A Bunch of Really Bad Natural Language Processing (NLP) Models for Text Classification
+# A Bunch of Natural Language Processing (NLP) Models for Text Classification

-Oh boy, I sure do hope this isn't the best I ever get at NLP :satisfied:

 In this repo, I've included my work to try and classify abstracts from articles in medical journals.
 The dataset comes from [this paper](https://dl.acm.org/doi/10.1145/3582768.3582795).
 As a side note, although the paper was investigating unsupervised (no label provided to the model) techniques, I performed supervised classification.